‘Blue Flame’ Agave: Endless Supply of Free “Pups”

 Pests

-The agave snout weevil is an insect that can attack any agave, but fortunately, smaller agaves like blue flame are less susceptible.
+Agave snout weevil is an insect that can attack and kill any agave, but fortunately, smaller agaves like ‘Blue Flame’ are less susceptible.

 Plant Lover Facts

-Agave attenuata, or fox tail agave, is a Sonoran Desert native from Mexico.
-It is an attractive landscape plant, but is not cold-hardy.
+Agave attenuata, or fox tail agave, is an attractive landscape plant as well, but is larger (5’ x 5’) and not cold-hardy.
 You can expect this plant to show obvious damage once the temperature drops below 28℉.
+It is native to the deserts of southwestern Mexico.

-Agave shawii is native to coastal southern California.
-Its gift to this mix is its cold tolerance since it’s cold-hardy down to 25℉.
+Agave shawii is native to coastal southern California and Northwest Mexico, a region that’s part of the Sonoran Desert.
+Its gift to this hybrid is additional cold tolerance, since it’s somewhat more cold-hardy, down to 25℉.

 Did you enjoy this article?